FTAndy/stand-up-wiki-client-nextjs/README.md

 ## Why Standup Wiki?

 - **Centralized Hub:** Unlike official platforms like Comedy Central, Netflix, and HBO, which are limited to their in-house content, Standup Wiki encompasses a wide range of comedians and specials.
-- **Reliability and Maintenance:** Addresses the issues of existing platforms like dead-frog and comedybuff, which suffer from maintenance and reliability issues.
+- **Reliability and Maintenance:** Addresses the issues of existing platforms like [dead-frog.com](dead-frog.com) and [comedybuff.com](comedybuff.com), which suffer from maintenance and reliability issues.
+- **Watch Free Specials**: Watch specials for free, no illegal problems from Netflix and HBO.
 - **Community Features:** Allows fans to watch, upvote, comment on, and collect specials, fostering a vibrant community of standup comedy lovers.
 - **Innovative Content Interaction:** Plans to integrate features like inputting special material into GPT to create a virtual standup figure for interactive experiences.